A clinical trial to look at the long-term effects of gantenerumab in patients with Alzheimer’s disease

 While taking part in the clinical trial, women (if you are not currently pregnant but can become pregnant) will need to either not have heterosexual intercourse or use contraceptive methods for safety reasons.

-Everyone who joins this clinical trial will receive gantenerumab, which is given as an injection under your skin every 4 weeks for 2 years.
+In Part 1, everyone who joined the clinical trial received gantenerumab, as an injection under the skin every four weeks for two years.

-You will be given the clinical trial treatment gantenerumab every 4 weeks for 2 years.
+In Part 1 of this clinical trial, you will have received gantenerumab every four weeks for two years.
+If you decide to continue your participation in Part 2 of the trial, you will be given gantenerumab every four weeks for an additional two years.
 You are free to stop this treatment at any time.
-After being given treatment, you will be seen by the clinical trial doctor 4 weeks after your treatment has stopped.
-Information for this study will be collected from assessments and tests that your doctor will carry out at each visit.
+If your treatment is stopped, you will be seen by the clinical trial doctor after four weeks.
+Information for this clinical trial will be collected from various assessments and tests that your doctor will carry out at each visit.

 Trial-identifier: NCT04339413